Many think this popular festival is connected to Christ’s resurrection, but do passages within God’s Word prove otherwise?

 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

-His anticipation grows as he thinks of the fun he will have.
-Lent, a 40-day period during which worshippers try to emulate Christ’s suffering by fasting and abstaining from certain pleasures, is finally over—and Easter Sunday is here!
+Adherents feel a sense of relief when Lent, a 40-day period during which worshippers try to emulate Christ’s suffering by fasting and abstaining from certain pleasures, is finally over—and Easter Sunday has arrived.

-As he tears the wrapper off an egg-shaped chocolate treat, his mother explains to him the significance of the day: “Son, on Friday we commemorated the crucifixion and death of our Savior, so today—Easter Sunday—we celebrate His Resurrection.”
+Alongside these and other activities, parents seek to impress upon their family the significance of the day.
+Their explanation could sound like, “Son, on Friday we commemorated the crucifixion and death of our Savior, so today—Easter Sunday—we celebrate His resurrection.”

-Jerusalem, where the most well-known Easter celebrations take place, is jam-packed with worshippers from all across the world.
+Jerusalem, where the most well-known Easter celebrations take place, typically becomes jam-packed with worshippers from all across the world.
 Along the famous cobble street Via Dolorosa—Latin for “Way of Suffering”—thousands of parishioners walk the path Christ is believed to have taken on His way to Golgotha.
-To them, and millions of like-minded professing Christians, Easter is the principal feast of the liturgical year.
+To them, and millions of like-minded believers, Easter is the principal feast of the liturgical year.

 Elsewhere, a group of devout women in Peshawar, Pakistan, gathers around a picture of “Jesus” to reflect on the significance of the day and give prayers of thanksgiving.
 Farther east, thousands of South Korean Catholics attend services.